 Winter Weather Advisory from MON 6:00 PM CST until TUE 12:00 PM CST

+Winter Weather Advisory from MON 6:00 PM CST until TUE 12:00 PM CSTUpdated

 Issued by National Weather Service – LaCrosse, WI